quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 5 years ago
 Leeonnas was amazing to work with!
-He stayed in touch with me throughout the entire process and reassured me that I’d get my house.
-5 stars aren’t enough!
-I’d give 10 stars!
+He stayed in touch with me throughout the entire process and reassured me that I'd get my house.
+5 stars aren't enough!
+I'd give 10 stars!

 
 Like